 - Top Rated Infrastructure-as-a-Service Solutions include: DigitalOcean, Google Compute Engine, and Amazon Web Services.

-- Other Infrastructure-as-a-Service Solutions on the TrustMap include: Microsoft Azure, Rackspace, and IBM Cloud IaaS (formerly IBM Bluemix - IaaS).
+- Other Infrastructure-as-a-Service Solutions on the TrustMap include: Rackspace Managed Hosting, Microsoft Azure, and IBM Cloud IaaS (formerly IBM Bluemix - IaaS).

 - A complete list of Infrastructure-as-a-Service Solutions is available here.

 TrustMaps are two-dimensional charts that compare products based on satisfaction ratings and research frequency by prospective buyers.
 Products must have 10 or more ratings to appear on this TrustMap, and those above the median line are considered Top Rated.

 Infrastructure as a Service (IaaS) Overview

 What is Infrastructure as a Service (IaaS) Solutions?